Michael Francis Burbidge: Bishop of Arlington

 Burbidge was appointed as the fourth bishop of Arlington by Pope Francis on October 4, 2016.
 Burbidge was installed on December 6, 2016, at the Cathedral of St. Thomas More in Arlington, Virginia.
 More than 1,200 people attended the Mass, including Cardinal Justin Rigali, Cardinal Donald Wuerl, then-Cardinal Theodore McCarrick, Archbishop William E. Lori and Archbishop Christophe Pierre.

 Burbidge released a statement on October 6, 2016, in which he vowed to continue the diocese's outreach for victims of clerical sexual abuse and to personally reach out to victims.
 He continued on the outreach program, holding Masses for victims of abuse.On July 26, 2017, Burbidge returned to the Diocese of Raleigh to celebrate Mass with his successor in Raleigh, Bishop Luis Rafael Zarama, and to give the homily at the dedication of the Cathedral of the Holy Name of Jesus.

-In August 2017, Reverend William Aitcheson admitted to being a member of the Ku Klux Klan while a college student in the 1970s.
+In August 2017, William Aitcheson admitted to being a member of the Ku Klux Klan while a college student in the 1970s.
 Aitcheson announced that he would temporarily step down from his post at St. Leo the Great Catholic Parish in Fairfax, Virginia.
 Burbidge released a statement referring to Aitcheson's past as "sad and deeply troubling" while hoping that his conversion of heart would inspire others.

 In August 2018, Burbidge expressed his anger and sadness regarding the allegations of sexual abuse by former Cardinal McCarrick.
 He stated that bishops must be held accountable for their actions.
 Burbidge was diagnosed with prostate cancer in 2018 and was treated through surgery that same year.
 In February 2019, Burbidge and Bishop Barry C. Knestout of Richmond released a list of clergy who had been credibly accused of sexual abuse of minors in the two dioceses between 1974 and 2019.

-In January 2022, Burbidge issued regulations for the diocese regarding Pope Francis' motu propio Traditionis custodes.
-He permitted celebration of the extraordinary form of the mass to continue in 21 parishes, but suspended the celebration of any "new celebrations of the Sacraments" in the extraordinary form.
+In January 2022, Burbidge issued regulations for the diocese regarding Pope Francis' motu proprio Traditionis custodes.
+He permitted celebration of the Extraordinary Form of the Mass in the Roman Rite to continue in 21 parishes, but suspended the celebration of any "new celebrations of the Sacraments" in the extraordinary form.
 This decision was made after the Vatican's responsa ad dubia was issued the previous month, which constituted a non-authoritative attempt to suppress the celebration of sacraments according to the ancient forms of the Rituale Romanum and the Pontificale Romanum.

 In July 2022, Burbidge restricted the extraordinary form to only eight parishes.
-In five of those eight parishes, the priests could only celebrate the extraordinary mass outside of the main church.
+In five of those eight parishes, the priests could only celebrate the extraordinary Mass outside of the main church.